 Among the biggest intimacy killers is adultery.
 “Too many people think they have to end a marriage when they discover their spouse is having an affair, just because they saw that in some movie.
 Affair discovered, new start, everything easy,” says Landes.
 “In real life, people recover from affairs, work hard to rebuild their relationships, make tough decisions, and in general, muddle through life’s ups and downs pretty well, unless they’re comparing themselves to an unattainable ideal, such as we often see on the big screen.”

 No glove, no love—unless you’re on the silver screen

-That broccoli you ate made you a little, you-know-what
+That broccoli you ate made you a little bloated

-Can you imagine a gassy, post-chili-and-beans Ryan Gosling, getting it on with a delicately burping Rachel McAdams, during one of their steamy scenes in The Notebook?
-No?
-Neither could Hollywood, and of course, fans everywhere would have gone running for the movie theater doors had those scenes been shot that way.
-Human beings have human bodies and sometimes, those bodies produce less-than-sexy smells, sights, and tastes.
-Morning breath, post-workout sweat, and the occasional gassy oops may not fit Hollywood’s definition of hot, but these all-too-human vulnerabilities can bring us closer to our partners, if they love us, warts and all.
+Human beings have human bodies and sometimes, those bodies produce less-than-sexy smells, sights and tastes.
+Morning breath, post-workout sweat, and the occasional gassy oops may not fit Hollywood’s definition of hot, but these all-too-human vulnerabilities can bring us closer to our partners and help them see and love us, warts and all.
 They may even help us to love ourselves a little bit more, when we can let go and be ourselves, rather than a celluloid version of who we think we should be in bed.
-(Check out the surprising reasons you may have gas.)